We built a Thai Buddhist temple in an Edinburgh family home

 The garage doors have been replaced with large soundproof windows.

-The centrepiece on an alter is the 500 kilo gold-plated Buddha, which was shipped from Thailand and lifted into place using an ancient Egyptian-style lever and pole system.
+The centrepiece on an alter is the 500kg gold-plated Buddha, which was shipped from Thailand and lifted into place using an ancient Egyptian-style lever and pole system.

 Phramaha Prasert said: "This was a massive logistical exercise.
 Knocking the wall down between the double garage was meant to take half a day for a couple of men but it ended up taking a team of six three-and-a-half weeks.